appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 type = "post"

 +++
+# Pain point

 > I'm looking to put up a 'coming soon' page for a podcast I'm working
 > on to collect some e-mails for the upcoming launch.
 >
 > What's a good ready-made solution for this (e.g. WordPress plugin,